Our Music Curriculum

 Each week, children learn about a famous classical composer.

-They have opportunities each morning during our wellbeing sessions at the start of each day to listen to, reflect on and respond to the music of these famous composers.
+Each morning, as part of our wellbeing sessions, children participate in a 'listening party' to listen to, reflect on and respond to the music of these famous composers.

 Our Music Curriculum